RetroDECK/ES-DE/USERGUIDE-DEV.md

 How long to wait between each scraper retry, from 1 to 30 seconds.

+**Hash searches max file size** _(ScreenScraper only)_

+If file hash searching is enabled, then this specifies the maximum allowed file size, from 32 to 800 MiB.
+If a game file being scraped is larger than the defined value for this setting, then a fallback will be made to the regular name search functionality.
+Note that increasing this too high while keeping your games on slow storage may increase scraping times significantly as the entire game file will need to be read and processed to calculate its hash value.

 **Overwrite files and data**

 Affects both overwriting of metadata as well as actual game media files on the filesystem.
 Even with this option disabled, metadata entries which are set to their default values will be populated by the scraper.
 In other words, this option only affects overwriting of previously scraped data, or data manually entered via the metadata editor.
 Game names are considered as set to their default values if either corresponding to the physical game file on disk minus the extension (e.g. the entry _Commando_ if the file is named _Commando.zip_), or for arcade games if corresponding to the MAME names as defined in the bundled mamenames.xml.
 Note that this setting does not affect generated miximages, that is instead controlled by the setting _Overwrite miximages (scraper/offline generator)_ found in the miximage settings menu.